 The other factors that can influence engagement strategies vary with industry, location, company size and how much money and resources the organization has at its disposal to invest in developing its culture.
 It plays an important role in coming up with the values and philosophy around employee engagement.

-So, how do the best places to work succeed at employee engagement?
+So, how do the best places to work nail employee engagement?

 Keeping your ears close to the ground helps with understanding what the employees are thinking.
 Engagement surveys are one way to accomplish this.
 While this is fairly common in companies with modern work culture, companies like Recreational Equipment(REI) take a more personal approach.